JiscSD/web-accessibility-101/4-visual-content/README.md

 When thinking about accessability, we often just think of screen readers, and although that is a huge part of it, we also have to considor the users device, their viewport and so on.
 This picture element allows us to put in an unlimited amount of `source` elements.
 The purpose of the source element is to provide a source set, i.e a set of different paths depending on a condition.

 The most common use for this is window size or pixel density.
-For the purposes of this, will focus more on window size, although more informaiton about be found about pixel density [here](https://css-tricks.com/snippets/css/retina-display-media-query/).
+For the purposes of this, will focus more on window size, although more informaiton about be found about pixel density [here](https://css-tricks.com/snippets/css/retina-display-media-query/). - Very useful if your intended user base use high resolution screens, think about Mac retina screens.

 Looking at the below, I have a `source` element with three atrributes: